Do you see life as a journey of evolution and growth?

 A forthcoming (also by Ben Yehuda Press) guidebook for engaged couples:

-Getting (and Staying) Married Jewishly: A Guidebook for Couples, which will be available on Amazon in 2019.
+Getting (and Staying) Married Jewishly: Preparing for your Life Together with Ancient and Modern Wisdom, which will be available on Amazon in fall of 2020.

 I am currently working on two more books:

-Hope Valley, a novel about the friendship between a Jewish-Israeli and an Arab-Israeli woman in the Galilee.
+Hope Valley, a novel about the friendship between a Jewish-Israeli and an Palestinian-Israeli woman in the Galilee.

-Joining the Flow: A Rabbi’s Dream Journey Towards Becoming Human, a third spiritual journey memoir.
+Dreaming against the Current: A Rabbi’s Soul Journey, a third spiritual journey memoir.

 This is what some of Haviva’s clients have to say about their experience working with her…